The history is of a 12-year-old female gymnast presented with a 4-week history of a painful right posterior thigh.

 Length – hamstrings, hip flexors, gastric complex

 Strength – hamstrings, gluts in non-weight-bear initially progressing intensity and repetition as pain allowed.

 Gait re-education – equal weight-bear, stride length, pace etc

 Core stability – maintain spinal neutral in all functional postures

-Graduated return to Running
+Graduated return to running

-This process took up to 6 months.
+This whole process took up to 6 months.
 We found underlying weakness issue with her deep core muscles and specific tightness in the lower limbs.